raul23/equifax-data-breach/README.rst

      </div>

-- There is no explanation in the `indictment`_ how the US authorities came to the conclusion that the four named PLA members were directly related to the network intrusions of Equifax computers.
+- There is no explanation in the `indictment`_ how the US authorities came to the conclusion that the four alleged PLA members were directly related to the network intrusions of Equifax computers.

 - Some of the evidence is based on multiple IP addresses allegedly originating